Baruch528091/randamfacts/README.md

-The September 11 attacks in 2001 reshaped global politics and led to the War on Terror.
+The collapse of Lehman Brothers in 2008 triggered a global financial crisis.